vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

     At this time, we cannot guarantee the plugin versions that will be used for cluster management.
-    While using the kickstart UI to bootstrap your cluster, you may be asked to add an `ova` to your vSphere environment.
-The following links are points to the most recent ovas at the time of writing this Getting Started guide.
-If you don't already have an account, you will need to register a new account on [VMware Customer Connect](http://my.vmware.com/) to access these ovas.
+    While using the kickstart UI to bootstrap your cluster, you may be asked to add an `OVA` to your vSphere environment.
+The following links are to the most recent OVAs at the time of writing this Getting Started guide.
+    To access the OVAs, you must have a VMware Customer Connect account.
+Complete the following steps to register a new account and access the OVAs:
+        1. If you don't already have an account, register a new account on [VMware Customer Connect](http://my.vmware.com/).
+        2. Log in to VMware Customer Connect, click on Products and Accounts > All Products.
+        3. Search for "tanzu kubernetes grid", and from the search results, select "Tanzu Kubernetes Grid > Product Binaries > Tanzu Kubernetes Grid" to access the OVAs.

     * [1.20.4
       OVA](http://build-squid.eng.vmware.com/build/mts/release/bora-17800251/publish/lin64/tkg_release/node/ova-photon-3-v1.20.4+vmware.1-tkg.0-2326554155028348692/photon-3-kube-v1.20.4+vmware.1-tkg.0-2326554155028348692.ova)
     * [1.19.8
       OVA](http://build-squid.eng.vmware.com/build/mts/release/bora-17759077/publish/lin64/tkg_release/node/ova-photon-3-v1.19.8+vmware.1-tkg.0-15338136437231643652/photon-3-kube-v1.19.8+vmware.1-tkg.0-15338136437231643652.ova)

-    If you're asked for another `ova` version by the kickstart UI, you can download the ova that corresponds to the rc version (e.g. 1,2,3,etc) at the [TKG daily builds confluence
+    If you're asked for another `OVA` version by the kickstart UI, you can download the OVA that corresponds to the rc version (e.g. 1,2,3,etc) at the [TKG daily builds confluence
     page](https://confluence.eng.vmware.com/pages/viewpage.action?spaceKey=TKG&title=TKG+Release+Daily+Build#TKGReleaseDailyBuild-TKG1.3.0RC.3(March/09/2021)).